OneMoreSecond/pcd/README.md

 ### Acknowledgement

-This author is hired by Microsoft Corporation.
+The author is hired by Microsoft Corporation.